ibm-cloud-docs/blockchain-sw-213/howto/console-ocp-manage.md

 Replace `<peer_pod>` with the name of the peer pod where the chaincode is running.
 Use the command `kubectl get po` to get the list of running pods.

-## Installing patches for your nodes
+## Updating your nodes
 {: #ibp-console-manage-patch}

 The underlying {{site.data.keyword.IBM_notm}} Hyperledger Fabric docker images for the peer, CA, and ordering nodes might need to be updated over time, for example, with security updates or to a new Fabric point release.
-The **Patch available** text on a node tile is the indicator that such a patch is available and can be installed on the node whenever you are ready.
-Unless otherwise noted in the [Release notes](/docs/blockchain?topic=blockchain-release-notes-saas-20), these patches are optional, but recommended.
+The **Update available** text on a node tile is the indicator that such an update is available and can be installed on the node whenever you are ready.
+Unless otherwise noted in the [Release notes](/docs/blockchain?topic=blockchain-release-notes-saas-20), these updates are optional, but recommended.

-Patches are applied to nodes one at a time.
-While the patch is being applied, the node is unavailable to process requests or transactions.
+Updates are applied to nodes one at a time.
+While the update is being applied, the node is unavailable to process requests or transactions.
 Therefore, to avoid any disruption of service, whenever possible you should ensure another node of the same type is available to process requests.
-Installing patches on a node takes about a minute to complete and when the update is complete, the node is ready to process requests.
+Installing updates on a node takes about a minute to complete and when the update is complete, the node is ready to process requests.
 {:note}

-To apply a patch to a node, open the node tile and click the **Install patch** button.
+To update a node, open the node tile and click the **Update available** button.

-You cannot patch nodes that you imported to the console.
+You cannot update nodes that you imported to the console.
 {: important}